Photometry with XGA

 chosen_ratemap.view(mask=region_masks[0], figsize=(12, 10))

-# I will also show the background mask applied to this ratemap
+# The show the background mask applied to this ratemap

 chosen_ratemap.view(mask=region_masks[1], figsize=(12, 10))

-Now we’ve seen how to access a region file region, we’re going to look at an R\(_{500}\) region, this also seems like a good time to demonstrate XGA’s automatic zoom functionality when viewing photometric products:
+Now we’ve seen how to access a region file region, we’re going to look at an R\(_{500}\) region.
+We set zoom_in=True which crops around the area with a non-zero value:

 [48]: